DeFi Lending

 Risk Score: 2/5

-Morpho operates as an optimization layer and lending infrastructure protocol.
-Morpho Blue allows anyone to create lending markets with custom risk parameters, enabling more efficient lending than traditional pooled models.
-By matching lenders and borrowers directly or enabling permissionless market creation, Morpho can offer improved rates.
+Morpho operates as optimization infrastructure rather than a traditional lending protocol.
+Morpho Blue allows anyone to create lending markets with custom risk parameters, enabling more efficient matching of lenders and borrowers.

-Why it deserves attention: Morpho's modular approach to lending is architecturally innovative.
-Rather than competing as another monolithic lending protocol, Morpho provides infrastructure that others can build on.
-Its growing TVL and integration with other DeFi protocols suggest strong product-market fit.
+Why it deserves attention: The modular approach is architecturally innovative.
+Rather than competing as another monolithic lending protocol, Morpho provides infrastructure for others to build on.
+Growing TVL and DeFi integrations suggest strong product-market fit.

 Goldfinch